An armchair guide to the Masters at Augusta National

 Players to look out for

-Scheffler is the strongest favourite for a major since Tiger Woods was in his prime after his victory in the Arnold Palmer Invitational saw him become the first player ever to win back-to-back Players Championship titles.
+Scheffler is the strongest favourite for a major since Tiger Woods was in his prime after following victory in the Arnold Palmer Invitational with becoming the first player to win back-to-back Players Championship titles.
 Rahm will be attempting to join Woods, Jack Nicklaus and Nick Faldo in winning back-to-back Masters titles.
 Plenty of attention will be on Woods, 48, who has played fewer than five-and-a-half competitive rounds since undergoing ankle surgery in April last year after withdrawing from the Masters during the third round.
 The Masters remains the only hurdle to overcome in McIlroy’s attempt to achieve a career grand slam.